openshift/openshift-origin-design/designs/developer/add/index.md

 ### Resources
-Documentation about this section can be found [here](sections/Resources/Resources.md)
+Documentation about this section will be added in the future.

 ### Pipelines
 The Pipelines section is available when the Pipelines operator is installed.
-Design documentation for the Pipelines section found can be found [here](sections/pipelines/pipelines.md).
+Design documentation for the Pipelines section found can be found [here](https://openshift.github.io/openshift-origin-design/designs/developer/pipelines/).

 ### Advanced Options
 tbd